marisks/blog/src/documents/posts/2013-12-11-devconfu-conference-review.html.md

 ---
 layout: post
 title: "DevConFu conference review"
-description: "Before conference I was sceptical about it.
+description: "DevConFu is first DevClub conference in Latvia which was hold 13th – 15th November 2013 in Jurmala.
+Before conference I was sceptical about it.
 I was discovering conference program and found only few interesting sessions for me.
 But ..."
 category:
 tags: [Conferences]
 date: 2013-12-11